 Deviations from guidance documents must not be referenced on a FDA 483.
 However, since these documents are often related to specific GMP requirements, in most cases deviations can be referenced back to the GMP.
 If a deviation is observed during an inspection and the investigator relates it to the regulations or law, then the item may be reported on the FDA 483.
 During the discussion with management, the relationship of the deviation to the regulation or law, or accepted standard of industry, should be clearly explained.

-If an establishment indicates it is not aware of any of these documents, provide the web site and the telephone number of CBER's Office of Communication, Training, and Manufacturers Assistance, 301-827-2000.
+If an establishment indicates it is not aware of any of these documents, provide the telephone number of CBER's Office of Communication, Outreach and Development, Division of Training, and Manufacturers Assistance, 301-827-2000.

 If a firm claims approval for an alternative procedure, verify by reviewing the firm's written approval letter.
 Approved alternative procedures may be verified by contacting CBER/Division of Blood Applications or the appropriate CBER product office.

 Several FDA regions and districts have biologics specialists who are available for technical assistance and consultation.
 Do not hesitate to avail yourself of their services.

 The services of expert investigators in ORA/ OO/OMPTO/DMPTPO, 301-796-0358, are available for telephone or on-site consultation and assistance in problem areas.

 CBER/OCBQ, Division of Inspections and Surveillance (HFM-650), 301-827-6220, can provide technical assistance, and can coordinate assistance with other CBER offices.

 Bioresearch monitoring (BIMO) assignments for biological products will generally be issued by the Center for Biologics Evaluation and Research (CBER) (see IOM 5.5.6).

 See IOM 184.108.40.206.